Philosophy

 Truth walks the floor.

-Reports wait to be opened; most never are.
-AIM goes to people — telling the store manager what to push before the doors open, and the CEO why the region moved, each in their own language, at their own altitude.
+Reports wait to be opened.
+Most never are.
+So AIM goes to people instead — telling the store manager what to push before the doors open, and the CEO why the region moved.
+Each in plain words.

 05